Lecture: 34-101, MW10am-11am (not every week - see calendar)

 Recitation: 32-044, TR @ an hour scheduled through this website

-If you are in a recitation: if you drop 6.UAT, let Tony know; if you miss R1+R2 (and we don't hear from you), we'll assume you dropped.
+If you are in a recitation and drop 6.UAT, let Tony know.
+If you miss R1+R2 (and we don't hear from you), we'll assume you dropped.

 This website is being prepared for the new semester.
 This course is open to both undergraduate and graduate students; for the former, this is best taken in the sophomore spring or junior year (prerequisites are some technical coursework and some technical project under your belt) so that you have time to apply what you've learned in your coursework.
 The course will (1) encourage you to think about effective oral technical communication, and (2) equip you with communication skills necessary to succeed in a professional technical academic/industry setting.
 The course provides opportunities to practice your skills and mechanisms for feedback to strengthen them.